Job outlooks for Accounting technicians and bookkeepers

 - Employed in all major industries, but accounting, tax preparation, bookkeeping and payroll services account for the highest share of employment

-- Significant shares are also in retail trade, notably in grocery stores and automobile dealerships, and in construction
+- Significant shares are also in retail trade and construction

 What are the Main Trends Affecting Employment?